infolexa/bolt/README.md

 4. **Declaring Permissions**

-	Bolt has 3 main kinds of users: Guests, Members, Administrators.
+	Bolt has 3 main kinds of users and nothing more: Guests, Members and Administrators.
 You can create unlimited groups of users under Members and also unlimited groups of users under Administrators.
-Each Group can has fine grained permissions management.
+	Each Group can have fine grained permissions management similar to Drupal.

 	You can't create a user group under Guests.